New Silk Roads - Danika Cooper - Invisible Desert

 14

 In principle, this is meant to give members of that minority rights not afforded to others.
 There are five autonomous regions in China that are each associated with one or more ethnic minority: Zhuang Autonomous Region, Inner Mongolia Autonomous Region, Tibet Autonomous Region, Ningxia Hui Autonomous Region, and Xinjiang Uyghur Autonomous Region.
-It is important to note that despite these regions being created in acknowledgement of ethnic diversity, these populations have been substantially disenfranchised socially, politically, and economically.
-Tibetans are perhaps the most well-known example of this, but they are by no means the only ones to have experienced such marginalization.
+It is important to note that despite the acknowledgement of ethnic diversity, these populations have been substantially disenfranchised socially, politically, and economically.
+Tibetans are perhaps the most well-known example, but they are by no means the only ones to have experienced such marginalization.
 It is important to note that Tibet’s status as an Autonomous Region is a delineation that has been ascribed by the Chinese state but is highly contested by Tibetans and much of the international community, who believe that Tibet is a sovereign nation.

 15